Isla Fisher: Philanthropy

 In 2014 and 2015, Fisher donated her signed shoes for the Small Steps Project Celebrity Shoe Auction.

 In 2015, Fisher and her then husband Sacha Baron Cohen donated £335,000 to Save the Children as part of a programme to vaccinate Syrian children against measles, and another £335,000 to the International Rescue Committee to help Syrian refugees.

 Personal life

 In 2001, Fisher met English comedian and actor Sacha Baron Cohen at a party in Sydney.
 They became engaged in 2004 and were married on 15 March 2010 in a Jewish ceremony in Paris.

 She converted to Judaism to marry Cohen.
-She took the Hebrew name Ayala (אילה), the Hebrew word for a doe, and has described herself as keeping Shabbat.
+She took the Hebrew name Ayala (אילה), the Hebrew word for a doe, and has said that she observes the Sabbath.
 Baron Cohen and Fisher have three children, born in 2007, 2010 and 2015.
 They resided in Sydney, having previously divided their time between Los Angeles and London.

-On 5 April 2024, Fisher announced that she and Baron Cohen had made the decision to file for divorce, separating at the end of 2023.
-On 13 June 2025, she and Baron Cohen announced that their divorce was finalised.
+Fisher and Baron Cohen separated at the end of 2023.
+By June 2025, their divorce was finalised.